- Services & Solutions

 - Clients & Partners

-Research Analyst III, Center for Education Policy
+Research Analyst III, SRI Education

 Previously, Yee was the project director for the Evaluation of the Library of Congress’ Teaching with Primary Sources Program, a study of the Library’s effort to help teachers use Library resources to design high-quality instruction.
 She was also the co-deputy director of the U.S. Department of Education’s National Evaluation of the Teacher Incentive Fund, which examined the implementation of the educator performance pay projects of the first two cohort of grantees.
 She served on the management team for the evaluation of the U.S. Department of Education’s Teaching American History Program, which awarded grants to local education agencies to partner with colleges and universities and other nonprofit organizations to design and implement innovative models of professional development to improve teachers’ knowledge of American history.